Search

 Scallion Pancakes (Cong You Bing Recipe)

-Scallion Pancakes, or cong you bing, are one of China’s and Taiwan’s most beloved traditional snacks and appetizers.
-These irresistibly thin, pan-fried flatbreads boast a perfect contrast of textures — shatteringly crisp on the outside, with delicate, flaky layers that unfold into chewy, tender bites inside.
-Every mouthful bursts with the fresh, savory aroma of scallions, making them utterly addictive.
-Let’s get started with this step-by-step recipe!
+Scallion Pancakes, or cong you bing, are one of the most beloved traditional snacks across China and Taiwan.
+These ultra-crispy, pan-fried flatbreads are impossibly flaky on the inside, with tender layers that pull apart into chewy, savory bites.
+Every mouthful bursts with the fresh aroma of scallions, making them completely addictive.
+If you’ve ever wanted to master those signature layers and restaurant-level crispiness, this step-by-step guide will take you there.

 Recipe